Goals and Course Topics

 Understand Threats and Risk

-TU’s master’s in cyber security is very different from other programs, which tend to concentrate primarily on the technical aspects of a cyber attack.
+TU’s master of science in cyber security is very different from other programs, which tend to concentrate primarily on the technical aspects of a cyber attack.
 Our approach to cyber security helps students assess threats and risk, understand the applicable legal and policy issues, as well as hone their technical skills.
-This means our graduates can work effectively with a technical staff, but they can also recommend communicate with organizational leaders who don’t speak “binary.”
+This means our master of science cyber security graduates can work effectively with a technical staff, but they can also recommend communicate with organizational leaders who don’t speak “binary.”
 We help you understand not just what is happening during a cyber incident, but why — and what to do about it!

-TU’s program was created by industry experts and is designed around the National Initiative for Cybersecurity Education (NICE) and three overall goals:
+TU’s Master of Science Cyber Security program was created by industry experts and is designed around the National Initiative for Cybersecurity Education (NICE) and three overall goals:

 - Identifying the knowledge, skills, abilities and tasks that are required to succeed in multiple work roles;